April 27, 2020

 A Savannah Sparrow was singing and guarding its territory.

 A male Ring-necked Duck was seen in the slough past the Heronry.

 The Heronry was busy as usual at this time of year.

 Green-winged Teal were seen.

 One of the resident Bald Eagles was seen.

 A male Downy Woodpecker was seen near the Rotary Interpretive Centre.

 April 27 Partly Cloudy 45F (07C) Afternoon 61F (16C)

-We practiced social distancing from Charlie with Jack and Bogie, Melinda with Bosley, Alyson with Chesney, Brian, Jenny and Bill, Mick with Roscoe during our walk.
+We practiced social distancing from Charlie with Jack and Bogey, Melinda with Bosley, Alyson with Chesney, Brian, Jenny and Bill, Mick with Roscoe during our walk.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.